Nelson-Gon/pyautocv/README.md

 **Project Aims**

-The goal of simple cv is to provide a simple computer vision(cv) workflow that enables one to automate or at least reduce the time spent in image (pre)-processing.
+The goal of pyautocv is to provide a simple computer vision(cv) workflow that enables one to automate or at least reduce the time spent in image (pre)-processing.

 **Installing the package**